General Information:

 3. The 6% premium tax rate is comprised of a 4% state broker’s premium tax and a 2% municipal broker’s premium tax.
 Payments are not required to be made online.
 Users have the option of submitting a paper check.

-5. The South Carolina Legislature enacted legislation in 2018 allowing for “international major medical insurance” to be written on a non-admitted basis.
+5. South Carolina allows for “international major medical insurance” to be written on a non-admitted basis.